Ronak-Dhingra/personal-homepage/README.md

 To open the website from the terminal, follow these steps:

 1. Open a terminal or command prompt on your computer.
-2. Navigate to `personal-website` (the root directory of the project).
+2. Navigate to the root directory of the project.
 3. Start a local web server.
 If you have Python installed, you can use the following command:

    - For Python 3.x, use: